Bbalduzz/Ghost-Watchers-Cheat/README.md

 # Ghost Watchers Internal Cheat
 Simple internal cheat for Ghost Watchers made in c#.
-I'll update this cheat regularly (source code not updated with the last release)
+I'll update this cheat regularly
 > Last cheat update: 19/07/2023

 🎈 If u wanto to join the development, share ideas or u are just curious, join the discord: https://discord.gg/6AEdmkXUbS